spryker/spryker-docs/docs/sdk/dev/extending-the-sdk.md

 ## Adding a new command runner

-Commands are executed using *command runners*.
+Commands are executed via *command runners*.
 Each command has a `type` that determines what command runner can execute the command.
 To implement new task types, there must be a new command runner and you need to register it as a Symfony service.

 Add a new command runner as shown in the example: